 This paper focuses on the framework, scope and content of core public health law in New Zealand, with the viewpoint of law as a tool for public health.
 It analyses and discusses key concepts and frameworks in public health ethics with implications for law.
 It covers basic legal concepts and skills in understanding and researching law and analyses concepts fundamental to public health law and ethics, in particular risk, enforcement and international law.
 Legal concepts and ethical frameworks are applied to critical topics in public health law: communicable disease, environmental health and public health emergencies.
 Law and ethical issues relating to risk factors for non-communicable diseases - in particular tobacco, alcohol, food and nutrition - are summarised.

-Includes weekly Zoom conferences, and a compulsory two-day workshop in Wellington: Tuesday 1 March and Wednesday 2 March 2022.
-9am - 4.30pm (both days)
+Includes weekly Zoom conferences, and a compulsory two-day workshop in Wellington: Tuesday February 28th and Wednesday March 1st, both days 9am - 4.30pm.

 |Paper title||Public Health Law and Public Health Ethics - Fundamentals|